Code Signing

 Code signing ensures that the installer, uninstaller and launchers can be traced back to a particular vendor.
 A third party certificate authority guarantees that the signing organization is known to them and has been checked to some extent.
 The certificate authority has the ability to revoke a certificate in case it gets compromised.

 The basis for code signing is a public and private key pair that you generate on your computer.
-The private key is only known to yourself and you never give it to anyone else.
+The private key is only known to yourself, and you never give it to anyone else.
 The certificate provider takes your public key and signs it with its own private key.
 That key in turn is validated by an official root certificate that is known to the operating system.
 The private key, the public key and the certificate chain provided by the certificate provider are all required for code signing.

 Code signing is important for installers on Windows and macOS.
-For unsigned applications that require admin privileges, Window will display special warning dialogs to alert the user that the application is untrusted and may harm the computer.
+For unsigned applications that require admin privileges, a window will display special warning dialogs to alert the user that the application is untrusted and may harm the computer.
 Also, the SmartScreen filter will make it very difficult for the user to execute unsigned executables.

 On macOS, the Gatekeeper prevents non-expert users from installing an unsigned application that was marked as downloaded from the internet, so code signing is practically required.